About Our Kings & Queens

 When do your kittens go to their furever homes?

-We don't release any kittens till a minimum of 8wks.
+We don't release any kittens till a minimum of 9wks.
 That being said we realize each litter developes at different rates, leaves mom at different ages, and is born into different size litters.
+Conception for each kitten can also vary regardless when they are born.
+So each kittens gestation period can vary by as much as 10 days!
+That means when the whole litter is born ther can be a range in develope and why you get some that are huge and some that are tiny.
+It doesn't mean one is genetically superior, like common misconception, but rather just the time frame from conception to birth.
+This is why we treat eah kitten individually on a go home date.
+Some are where they need to be earlier then others.
 We strongly believe each ktten is no different then each human being.
 Each unique with their own personality.
-We go off individual basises of how they grow and develope after 8wks.
-It is most common to see them go at 12wks of age to 20wks being slower to develope then other felines.
+We go off individual basises of how they grow and develope.
+It is most common to see them go at 12wks of age to 20wks since Maine Coons tend to just develope slower then other felines.
 It has been rare to have any ready to go at the 8wk mark but we stay in constant communications with our owners to determine as soon as we can when it would be appropriate to let them leave.
 Each kitten has to meet our health guidelines and requirements of a certain size, mental developement, vaccines, and having been eating hard food for a few weeks before leaving us to ensure the best success.

 What litter do I use?